LevonDX/Teams-Hack-event-March-2022/Challenge 4 Personal Bot/Readme.md

 # Challenge 4: Create a personal (1-1) Bot within Teams

+A bot is an app that runs simple and repetitive tasks by users such as customer service or support staff.
+Everyday use of bots include, bots that provide information about the weather, make dinner reservations, or provide travel information.
+Interactions with bots can be quick questions and answers or complex conversations.

 ## Description

-Your mission for this challenge is to **create** and **deploy** a Bot that can operate within Teams, and can have an 1-1 interaction with a Teams user.
-The Bot should only work on a "personal" context.
+Your mission for this challenge is to **deploy** a Bot that can operate within Teams, and can have an interaction with a Teams users.
+The Bot should work in a "personal" and "channel" context.
-The Bot should have two commands:

-1. Create Support Ticket.
-    1. The user should be able to write as free text his/hers, the Bot should reply back that the text is received and also write back to original text.

-2. Help command.
-    1. The Bot should reply back with all available commands, for example  "Create Support Ticket".

-3. The Bot should show the above commands as ***suggestions*** before the user actually types anything.
 ![Commands Popup](https://github.com/LevonDX/Teams-Hack-event-March-2022/blob/main/Resources/HelpPopUp.jpg)

 ## Getting Started

-1. Use the ***Conversation bot*** sample on **Learning Resources** in order to start with the coding part of your bot.
+1. Use the Teams Conversation bot code sample: [C#](https://github.com/microsoft/BotBuilder-Samples/blob/main/samples/csharp_dotnetcore/57.teams-conversation-bot), [JavaScript / Node.js](https://github.com/microsoft/BotBuilder-Samples/blob/main/samples/javascript_nodejs/57.teams-conversation-bot), [Python](https://github.com/microsoft/BotBuilder-Samples/blob/main/samples/python/57.teams-conversation-bot), [Java](https://github.com/microsoft/BotBuilder-Samples/blob/main/samples/java_springboot/57.teams-conversation-bot).
-    1. Make sure that the sample builds and runs locally
+2. Make sure that the sample builds and runs locally
-    2. Expose your local environment publicly by using ngrok
+3. Expose your local environment publicly by using ngrok.
+Please use the [tutorial](https://docs.microsoft.com/en-us/microsoftteams/platform/concepts/build-and-test/debug)
-    3. Configure your Azure Bot Service to consume your local exposed end point.
+4. Configure your Azure Bot Service to consume your local exposed endpoint.
-2. Add your Bot to Teams and start an 1-1 dialog.
+5. Add your Bot to Teams and start an 1-1 dialog.
-3. Tweak the code as needed in order to implement the required features.
-4. Deploy your Bot to Azure, on an App Service, and re-configure the Azure Bot Service accordingly.
+6. Deploy your Bot to Azure, on an App Service, and re-configure the Azure Bot Service accordingly.

 ## Success Criteria

-1. Demonstrate to your coach a Bot that can have an 1-1 conversation with a user, with the above 2 commands and the ***suggestions*** functionality; and also that the Bot cannot be added on a Teams or Group chat.
+1. Demonstrate to your coach a Bot that can have an 1-1 conversation with a user and works in channel as well, with the above 2 commands and the ***suggestions*** functionality;
-2. Demonstrate to your coach that the Bot is deployed on an Azure Service.
+2. Demonstrate to your coach that the Bot is deployed on an Azure Service or you run in locally.

 ## Learning Resources